neat-tech-repos/neattech_yocto-manifest/README.md

 $ . modular-tools build_update_file
 ```
-## Check if initial update from SD card was done to a specific SON
+## Check if initial update from SD card was done to a specific SOM
 ```
 connect to SOM using terminal
 write : swupdate